karla-roman/mexico-fatal-road-accidents-analysis/README.md

 ## Dataset

-The dataset contains official records of road traffic accidents in Mexico.
+The dataset contains official records of road traffic accidents in Mexico from 1997 to 2022.

 | **Attribute** | **Value** |
 |-----------|------:|